Stamp Duty Calculator

 New South Wales

 To qualify for the First Home Buyers Grant, you must be a first home buyer with Australian citizenship or permanent residency.
-You must be aged 18 years old or over, and the property you are buying must be new.
+You must be 18 years old or over, and the property you buy must be new.

-Providing you are an Australian citizen or permanent resident, all stamp duty exemptions and concessions are open to Aussie Expats.
-You must meet the standard requirements, just like a resident Aussie, however.
+Provided that you are an Australian citizen or permanent resident, all stamp duty exemptions and concessions are open to Aussie Expats.
+However, you must meet the standard requirements like a resident Aussie.

-As well as paying the full amount of stamp duty for any property purchases, foreign nationals have additional costs to pay.
+As well as paying the total amount of stamp duty for any property purchases, foreign nationals have additional costs to pay.

 Foreign Stamp Duty Surcharge